vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 I Vol.

 Scribe or clerk in a public office.
 The word occurs in Nasik Ing.
-No. 16 and No. 26 (Bombay Gazetteer vol. 16 pp. 582 and 605), in the Visnudharmottara II.
+No. 16 and No. 26 (Bombay Gazetteer vol. 16 pp. 582 and 605), in the Viṣṇudharmottara II.
 24. 26-28,

 Sukra II.
 120. Sal -Letter-carrier.
 Occurs in Rājat.
 VI.
 319. da A Secretary.
 Occurs in Rājat.
 III.
 206. fagrafia Director of education.
 In the Kondavidu Ins. one